GmbH & Co. KG – all information on the legal form

 For whom is the legal form GmbH & Co.
 KG particularly suitable?

-Through the diversions via the general partner GmbH, the GmbH & Co.
+By taking a detour via the general partner GmbH, the GmbH & Co.
 KG enables the general partners to limit their risk.